DurrellsBased on Gerald Durrell's beloved childhood memoir "My Family and Other Animals" The Durrells is event television at its best.

 Teenage Mutant Ninja Turtles was the first independent movie to take over $100 million at the US box office.
 It started the Turtlemania craze and remains a firm fan favourite.

-This video won Steve best director at the 1986 MTV awards
+This video for A-Ha won Steve best director at the 1986 MTV awards

 VH1 Special Preview